lexedata/lexedata/Manual.md

 ## 2. Lexedata installation instructions

 The following instructions are for MacOS computers.
-Instructions for other operating systems will follow.
+TODO: write instructions for windows and linux

 #### 1. In order to install and use Lexedata you need to have Python 3 installed.